This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Lemon Sour Mix: This is a sweetener made with lemon juice, lime juice, white sugar, and water.
-I used this stovetop recipe.
+Sweet & Sour Mix: This is a sweetener made with lemon juice, lime juice, white sugar, and water, which are blended and heated into a syrup with a balanced sweet-tart flavor.

 Dried Pear Slice: This is a slice of a pear that has been dehydrated.